dfilan/daniels_tiny_reversi_bot/README.md

 Ways to get even better:
 - API for bots to compete against other bots
 - Stored games that bots can access to improve heuristic functions

+Housekeeping:
+- rename Agent.hs to MinimaxAgent.hs
+- move heuristics to their own file?